Two pairs and a free, quality eye exam for just $79.95

 Try: Prescription safety glasses or polycarbonate lenses

-Construction workers, manufacturers, and welders are just a few groups of people who are at risk for eye injuries, which can arise from flying glass or metal or even chemicals in the air, according to the AOA.
+Construction workers, manufacturers, and welders are just a few groups of people who are at risk for eye injuries, which can arise from flying glass or metal or even chemicals in the air, according to the American Optometric Association.

 “Depending on what type of work people are doing, we sell safety glasses that are OSHA-approved,” says Zielenkievicz.
 (OSHA stands for the Occupational Safety and Health Administration.)
 The key is to make sure you let your eye doctor and optician know about your work!